Detailed Methodology

 Mixture of 'risk-free' real yield and risky portfolio

-Each portfolio will always be a combination of "riskfree" i.e. inflation linker - and risky i.e. portfolio based on the asset selection and covariance inputs.
-How much each individual investor invests into the risky and the riskfree portfolio is guided by their preference and risk tolerance. allocatewise.com only provides indications on which combinations may be attractive to investors.
-There is some academic guidance around it and you are invited to research according material.
+Each portfolio is a combination of "risk-free" and risky portfolio i.e. a inflation-linked portfolio and a portfolio based on the asset selection and covariance inputs.
+How much each individual investor invests into the risky and the risk-free portfolio is guided by their preference and risk tolerance. allocatewise.com only provides indications on which combinations may be attractive to investors.
+There is some academic guidance around it and you are invited to research relevant concepts.
 For example the Merton Share or the Kelly Criterion .

 You may also use the risk slider in our app to get a feel for the sensitivity of allocations to risk appetite.